arup-group/actions-city-modelling-lab/README.md

  - py3version: Minor version of Python version 3 to run the test on (e.g. `11` for python v3.11).
  -  mamba_env_name (optional, default={{inputs.os}}-3{{inputs.py3version}}): Name of the Mamba environment.
 If it matches a name of a cached environment in the caller repository, that cache will be used.
  - additional_mamba_args (optional, default=""): Any additional arguments to pass to micromamba when creating the python environment.
  - cache_mamba_env (optional, default=true): If true, cache the mamba environment for speedier CI.
+Caches use the env name + a hash of the passed arguments.
 NOTE: this can lead to large amounts of cache space being used (600MB per env)
  - notebook_kernel (optional, default=""): If jupyter notebooks are tested, specify the kernel name they expect, e.g. the package name
  - lint (optional, default=true): If true, check code quality with the Ruff linter.
  - pytest_args (optional, default=""): Additional arguments to pass to pytest.